We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

 Many credit card companies offer rental car insurance as a perk.
-Contact your card issuing company to learn if they provide this car insurance coverage, how much, and what limitations there may be.
-There is no reason to pay extra for coverage if it is already provided.
+Contact your card issuing company to see if they provide this car insurance coverage, how much, and what limitations there may be.
+There is no reason to pay extra for coverage if it's already provided.

 At the rental car office, you're likely to encounter certain insurance-related terms.
 "LDW" stands for Loss Damage Waiver, and it limits the amount you'd be responsible for if your rental vehicle is damaged or stolen.
 "CDW" is similar, but it only covers losses caused by collisions.

 While these options are usually referred to as "insurance", they're really "waivers" since the rental car company is waiving its right to hold you accountable for certain types of loss.

 You may also be offered "PEC" (Personal Effects Coverage) which covers personal effects, or "PAI" (Personal Accident Insurance) which covers personal injuries while renting a vehicle.